csnorka/nine-mens-morris/README.md

+# Nine Men's Morris
+The board game implemented in Java.
-This game was created because of a subject.
+The game was created for a subject.